 (b) The Company is not responsible to the customer or a third party for any loss or damage which may be caused to third parties as a result of any supply of goods.

 (c) The customer will indemnify the Company for any claims whatsoever and howsoever made by a third party against the Company as a result of any supply of the goods by the customer.

-(i) Customer agrees to provide the Company with written reports of all Adverse Events and complaints relating to the goods that come to the customer’s attention via email at firstname.lastname@example.org for Adverse Events or email@example.com or phone 1800 720 020 within 1 business day of becoming aware of such events or complaints.
+(i) Customer agrees to provide the Company with written reports of all Adverse Events and Product Quality Complaints relating to the goods that come to the customer’s attention via email at firstname.lastname@example.org for Adverse Events or email@example.com for Product Quality Complaints or phone 1800 720 020 within 1 business day of becoming aware of such events or complaints.
 “Adverse Event” means any untoward medical occurrence in a person administered a good manufactured or supplied by the Company, which does not necessarily have to have a causal relationship with administration of the good.
 A “Product Quality Complaint” is any report (written, electronic or verbal communication) about a potential or alleged failure of a product/good in its quality (including the identity, durability, reliability, safety, efficacy or performance) or suspect counterfeit.
 The complaint may or may not represent a potential risk to a patient.

 (ii) Unless otherwise required by law or by the Therapeutic Goods Administration (TGA), the Company shall be solely responsible for determining if a good should be recalled or removed from sale.
 In the event of a recall, the customer shall take the following actions as directed by the Company:

 (a) Remove affected goods from offer or sale to third parties;

 (b) Recall sold goods that may be affected;